Why Are Structured Directories Important?

 | | ├── File-2

-There are some useful tools to help you design your folder structures:
+Here are some useful tools to help you plan and design your folder structures:

 Congrats!

-You know how to create structured directories for files now!
+Hooray!
+Now you know how to create structured directories for files.
 Go ahead and organize your important personal or team files!

 Sources